 Protecting all parties

 Given their behaviour was deliberate in this case, we voluntarily applied for Code of Practice 9 (COP9).
-While we couldn’t be appointed by Ben, our application was carefully prepared to explain the special circumstances and protect his position, as well as Maria’s.
+While we couldn’t be appointed by Ben, our application was carefully prepared to explain the special circumstances and protect his position, as well as Sarah’s.

 No criminal repercussions

-HMRC Fraud Investigation Service (FIS) assumed responsibility for the case and confirmed acceptance of Maria’s COP9 application, meaning she could make a full disclosure without fear of criminal repercussions.
+HMRC Fraud Investigation Service (FIS) assumed responsibility for the case and confirmed acceptance of Sarah’s COP9 application, meaning she could make a full disclosure without fear of criminal repercussions.
 HMRC FIS also confirmed they would look to establish Ben’s exposure and confirm his liability through the civil process and would not be considering a criminal tax investigation.

 We are presently at the settlement stage of the COP9 process with figures being calculated for agreement.
 The solicitor looking after Ben’s interest has confirmed agreement and acceptance of the work done and has no concern that his estate is being improperly diminished by virtue of the HMRC settlement.

 When presented with a situation like this, our aim is to primarily act ethically and ensure everyone’s best interests are looked after.
-While it might have been easier to wait for when Ben was having a ‘good day’ to sign the authorities and thereafter just deal with Maria, Ben’s medical assessment ensured that we did the right thing for both of them.
+While it might have been easier to wait for when Ben was having a ‘good day’ to sign the authorities and thereafter just deal with Sarah, Ben’s medical assessment ensured that we did the right thing for both of them.

 The values we identify with, the consistency of our advice and our ability to tailor-make solutions means Buzzacott can be trusted to do the right thing.
 For you and your family.